Goopil/nest-nuxt-starter/README.md

 you should chose a plateform and remove the other.
 Same for the filter located in `server/nuxt`

 > The integration with fastify works well, but you should take in to account that setting up shared data between nest and nuxt via the `req` / `res` is by no mean easy.

+### Settings

+the server settings are injected via process.env and are located in the `nuxt.config.ts`

 ## Contributing